ibm-cloud-docs/cis/alerts.md

 1. Select which services the alert policy monitors.
 1. Click **Create**.

-### Editing an alert policy by using the console
+### Editing an alert policy in the UI
 {: #ui-edit-alert}

 To edit an alert policy:
 1. Click the overflow menu of the alert in the **Alerts** section and select **Edit**.
 1. Make the changes that you want to the name and description, add or delete email addresses, and add, remove, or edit webhooks.
 1. Click **Edit** to save your changes.

-### Deleting an alert policy by using the console
+### Deleting an alert policy in the UI
 {: #ui-delete-alert}

 To delete an alert policy:

 1. Click the overflow menu of the alert in the **Alerts** section and select **Delete**.
 1. Click **Delete** in the confirmation message.

 You can delete only alerts that you created.
 {: note}

-## Configuring alert policies by using the CLI
+## Configuring alert policies from the CLI
 {: #cli-configure-alert}
 {: cli}

-Configure alert policies by using the CLI.
+Configure alert policies from the CLI.

-### Listing all alert policies by using the CLI
+### Listing all alert policies from the CLI
 {: #cli-list-alerts}

-To list all alert policies by using the CLI, run the following command:
+To list all alert policies from the CLI, run the following command:

 ```sh
 ibmcloud cis alert-policy list [-i, --instance INSTANCE] [--output FORMAT]